Bavarian region

 This season's adorable Black Forest tin is our latest homage to German culture.
 The tin highlights the cuckoo clocks the region is famous for, as well as the Bollenhut, the traditional woolen red (also black) pom-pom hat worn by villagers on special occasions.

 Anyway, it's just about time to kick off our 8th lebkuchen season at Leckerlee.
-See you very soon!!
+If you’d like to browse all of our items, you can do so here!

 ← Older Post Newer Post →